Gimel12/ethminer_RTX30series/README.md

 # How to use it

-- 1- Download this repo and navigate to the folder.
+- 1- Download the latest release, unzip it and navigate to the folder.
 - 2- Copy the commands below and replace the options for your wallet and pools that you want to connect.